 The catch is that, because it’s expensive, it’s not the right process for everyone.
-Depending on how much retained profit you have in your company — and how complex your affairs are — the tax savings may not be enough to justify the cost.
+Depending on how much retained profit your company has and how complex its affairs are, the tax savings may not be enough to justify the cost.

 What’s a members’ voluntary liquidation?